 - Most homeowners’ or renters’ insurance policies do not cover property losses due to rising flood waters.

 - The City of Pompano Beach participates in the National Flood Insurance Program’s (NFIP) Community Rating System program, which provides a discount on all flood insurance policies.
-Be sure to look for this discount on your policy invoice.

 - Call your insurance agent today to purchase flood insurance.
 If you don’t have an agent, visit FloodSmart.gov, or call 1.800.427.4661 for help.
 The City is also available to assist at 954.545.7780.